Rokk001/SatoshiRig/README.md

 **CSRF Protection**: The web dashboard includes CSRF protection.
 Same-origin requests are automatically allowed.
 For cross-origin access, set `CORS_ORIGINS` to a comma-separated list of allowed origins (e.g., `http://satoshirig.zhome.ch,http://localhost:5000`), or use `*` to allow all origins (less secure but convenient for local networks).

 Configuration values are loaded from:
-1. Docker environment variables (e.g., `COMPUTE_BACKEND`, `GPU_DEVICE`)
+1. SQLite database (`data/state.db` by default)
-2. `config.toml` file
+2. Docker environment variables (e.g., `COMPUTE_BACKEND`, `GPU_DEVICE`, `LOG_FILE`, `LOG_LEVEL`)
 3. Default values if not specified

-Changes made in the web UI are saved to the database and can be applied to the running miner (requires restart for some settings).
+Changes made in the web UI are saved to the database and can be applied to the running miner immediately (logging level changes apply instantly, miner restart may be required for some settings).

 ### Formatting